101 Things to do in Bournemouth – Upside Gallery

 Carpe Diem – Bonzai

-Southampton artist Dave Bonzai has created this intricate shimmering metallic grafitti of the words Carpe Diem (Seize the Day).
+Southampton artist Dave Bonzai has created this intricate shimmering metallic graffiti of the words Carpe Diem (Seize the Day).
 Is it just me for whom the phrase Carpe Diem conjures up images of Robin Williams and the Dead Poets Society?

 Carpe Diem - Bonzai